BLOG > mRNA & LNP > White paper: Ionizable lipids for mRNA-LNP and siRNA-LNP

 Ionizable lipid for Immunization

 We have evaluated the immunogenicity of different lipid nanoparticles formulation for delivering mRNA encoding antigen in mice.
-Seven groups of mice (n=5 each) were tested, including untreated controls and treatment groups comparing LNP formulations (based on FP105 and FP115 ionizable lipids, and 3 other LNPs -a, -b & c) with and without mRNA.
+Seven groups of mice (n=5 each) were tested, including untreated controls and treatment groups comparing LNP formulations based on FP105 and FP115 ionizable lipids, with and without mRNA.
 Using a prime-boost immunization strategy, mice received intramuscular injections of 10 μg mRNA on day 0 and 14.
 Immune responses were monitored through blood collection on days 28 and 56 for antibody detection, followed by a challenge with purified antigen on day 58.
-The study concluded on day 63 with tissue collection including thighs for B cell isolation, popliteal and inguinal lymph nodes for immune cell analysis, and sera for comprehensive antibody measurements to assess the relative efficacy of each LNP formulation in generating protective immunity depending on the choice of lipid (figure 3).
+The study concluded on day 63 with tissue collection including thighs for B cell isolation, popliteal and inguinal lymph nodes for immune cell analysis, and sera for comprehensive antibody measurements to assess the relative efficacy of each LNP formulation in generating protective immunity depending on the choice of lipid (figure 5).

 In a parallel experiment we have investigated the immunogenicity of various lipid nanoparticle formulations for delivering mRNA encoding an antigen in mice by subcutaneous injection.
 Mice received two doses of vaccination using 5 μg mRNA formulated into ionizable lipids-LNP and blood samples were withdrawn each week for 8 weeks.